mahmoud-alqiaty/counties/README.md

 ### Features

 Main view:
--This web app is completely responsive for allscreen sizes
+- This web app is completely responsive for allscreen sizes
 - Show a Navbar with button enables to toggle between dark and light mood.
 - Home page view:
   - Show a search bar in order to make search by country name.